Certified Professional in Age-Friendly Health Care (CPAFH) Review Course: Live Webinar

 In support of improving patient care, the Institute for Healthcare Improvement is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the health care team.

-CE Credits for this offering will be updated shortly.
+Continuing education credits for this program are still being finalized and will be updated shortly.

-The Institute for Healthcare Improvement designates this blended learning activity for a maximum of 30 AMA PRA Category 1 Credits™.
+The Institute for Healthcare Improvement designates this live activity for a maximum of 12 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 This activity may also be applicable for other professions that accept AMA PRA Category 1 Credits™.
+This course includes scheduled live components as part of the overall educational experience.

 To be eligible for a continuing education certificate, attendees must complete the online evaluation within 30 days of the continuing education activity.
 After this period, you will be unable to receive a certificate.